Visual Similarity Attention: Introduction

-Recent developments in convolutional neural network (CNN) visualization \cite{zeiler2014visualizing,mahendran2015understanding,zhou2016learning,GradCAM_ICCV17} have led to a surge of interest in visual explainability.
+Recent developments in CNN visualization \cite{mahendran2015understanding,GradCAM_ICCV17} have led to a surge of interest in visual explainability.
 Some methods \cite{GAIN_CVPR18,wang2019sharpen} enforce attention constraints using gradient-based attention \cite{GradCAM_ICCV17}, resulting in improved attention maps as well as downstream model performance.
-These techniques essentially ask the following question: \textsl{where is the object in the image?} By design, this limits their applicability to scenarios involving object categorization.
-On the other hand, in this paper, we ask: \textsl{what makes two images look similar (or dissimilar)?} (see Figure~\ref{fig:teaser}) Existing work can explain classification/categorization models, but their extension to similarity models is not trivial.
-While one recent paper \cite{zheng2019re} proposed to use a binary classification term to compute network attention for a pair of person images for re-id, it has several application-specific algorithmic design choices (\eg, upright/standing pose, horizontal part-pooling) that limits its applicability to only re-id (\eg, vs.~generic image retrieval, semantic segmentation, \etc).
-For instance, in low-shot semantic segmentation, the problem is to segment unseen object regions given very few annotated examples as support.
-If we are able to generate visual explanations for similarity models, we can exploit this explainability to discover regions in the test image that look most visually similar to the support images.
-Once such correspondences are established, assigning semantic labels to pixels in the test image is trivial.
+These techniques essentially ask: \textsl{where is the object in the image?} By design, this limits their applicability to scenarios involving object categorization.
+On the other hand, in this paper, we ask the question: \textsl{what makes image A similar to image B but dissimilar to image C?} (see Figure~\ref{fig:multipleApplications}).
+While existing works can explain classification models, their extensions to generating such visual similarity explanations is not trivial.
+A principled answer to this question will help explain models that predict visual similarity, which is what we address in our work.